 Film festivals mostly tend to feature a wide collection of upcoming indie films, including many of which that are seeking out major studios for distribution to audiences around the world.
 Sometimes, though, festivals are put together to celebrate a certain theme or genre, with the moviegoing public allowed to enjoy previously released acclaimed films.
 There is a film festival comprised solely of Pixar films that is on the way – thing is, though, you’ll have to live in or travel to Australia to experience it!
 [Read more…]

 I must admit, when we approached artist Jeffrey Devey to contribute a piece to PixArt I didn’t predict we’d get something as charming as this!
-Jeffrey’s work on Dribbble is mostly graphic design.
+Jeffrey’s work on Dribbble is mostly graphic design, occasionally moonlighting to do some of the best web design in Miami.
 His appealing text treatments and icons didn’t prepare me for the greatness that he has presented to us here.
 A recent father himself, Jeffrey ‘s wonderful tribute to both The Incredibles and parenthood in general is a breath of fresh air.
 So sincere and sweet, I’m sure this will be a favorite among our readers.
 Our thanks to Jeffrey for taking the time to contribute this fantastic image!
 [Read more…]

 UK Artist Clare Elsom brings fantastic humor and wit to her charming drawings.
 Her portfolio is packed with samples of her fantastic art that’s been featured on children’s books, merchandise and publications from around the world.
 And now she lends her distinct style to the world of Pixar in this fantastic tribute.
 Our thanks to Clare for this wonderful wall of characters.
 Make sure to visit her website and blog to see all the other great images from this very busy artist!
 [Read more…]